04 • 02 • 2020

 While we recognize that some legislators may decide to temporarily pause or delay implementation of bag laws during the global pandemic, if these modifications become permanent they could reverse progress in the fight against single-use plastics and may have long-term ramifications in creating a more sustainable society.
 This pandemic also shouldn't be used as an opportunity to roll back protections of our nation’s clean air and water for our communities.

-A recent study also found that the viable virus lasts longer on polypropylene plastic and stainless steel surfaces (up to three days), than on copper and cardboard surfaces (roughly four and 24 hours).
+A study also found that the viable virus lasts longer on polypropylene plastic and stainless steel surfaces (up to three days), than on copper and cardboard surfaces (roughly four and 24 hours).
 Therefore, it is important to be cautious and try to limit the amount of packaging and single-use plastic that is entering your home.
 Reusables are still a safe, preferred, and sustainable option when proper precautions are taken.

 What are the best practices for using reusable bags during the pandemic?